SwayaanTechnologies/reactjs/README.md

 * `Easy to reuse Stateful Logic:`You can remove stateful logic from a component using hooks so that it can be tested separately and used again.
 You can reuse stateful logic with hooks without altering the component structure which was very difficult earlier even the higher−order components and render props couldn’t manage to do it Sharing Hooks amongst numerous components or with the community is now way too simple.

-* **Rules of Hooks**:Hooks are similar to JavaScript functions, but you need to follow these two rules when using them.
+* `Rules of Hooks:`Hooks are similar to JavaScript functions, but you need to follow these two rules when using them.
 Hooks rule ensures that all the stateful logic in a component is visible in its source code.
 These rules are:-

-1. **Only call Hooks at the top level**
+1. `Only call Hooks at the top level`
 Do not call Hooks inside loops, conditions, or nested functions.
 Hooks should always be used at the top level of the React functions.
 This rule ensures that Hooks are called in the same order each time a components renders.

-2. **Only call Hooks from React functions**
+2. `Only call Hooks from React functions`
 You cannot call Hooks from regular JavaScript functions.
 Instead, you can call Hooks from React function components.
 Hooks can also be called from custom Hooks.

-**Important things to remember while using hooks:**
+`Important things to remember while using hooks:`

 *	Hooks are available for React version 16.8 or higher.